 The "holy grail" of objective Bayesians has been the search for noninformative priors that will be perceived as truly objective representations of ignorance.
-Few still believe in the existence of this grail, and the AR(1) model should help to disuade even these few.
+Many no longer believe in the existence of this grail; indeed, the AR(1) model has been argued to be an example of the failure of objective Bayesian methods, the argument being that the information-based Jeffreys prior is unreasonable.
+See Phillips [21] for a defense of the Jeffreys prior, and the discussants therein for a variety of views.
+We have avoided involvement in this type of debate, perhaps because we are subjective